 - Review records and documentation

 - Develop an individualized plan

-If you suspect you have a disability but are not sure, the Accommodations Specialist will work with you to coordinate testing for a disability with a professional psychologist.
+If you suspect you have a disability but are not sure, the Accommodations Specialist will work with you to coordinate acceptable sources of documentation.

 Federal and state laws protect individuals with disabilities from the release of personal information without their consent.
 In order for Disability Support Services to either receive documentation of a disability or to share information regarding a disability, a confidentiality-release form must be signed by the student.